 In February 2016, Equator secured governmental consent for the farm out of Block 5 and concluded the PSC negotiations on Block 12.
-The closure documents for Block 5 were executed at a signing ceremony with the ANP-STP on 19 February 2016.
+The closure documents for Block 5 were executed at a signing ceremony with the ANP-STP on the 19th February 2016.
 ANP-STP granted a one year extension to Phase 1 of the Exploration Period.

 Equator entered the PSC for Block 12 with the government also on 19 February 2016.
 On the same day, the PSC was ratified by the Prime Minister making it effective.
-Governmental consent for Block 12 was secured in March 2016 and subsequently the transaction documents were executed on 31 March 2016.
+Governmental consent for Block 12 was secured in March 2016 and subsequently the transaction documents were executed on the 31 March 2016.
 The initial Phase 1 of the Exploration Period of the PSC of Block 12 has a duration of four years and carries an obligation to acquire 3D seismic, magnetic and gravity surveys covering 2,000 sq km and to perform geological and environmental studies.
+Operatorship status was transferred to Kosmos Energy on both blocks.